nats-io/jetstream-leaf-nodes-demo/README.md

 ```

 This is exactly what was done here.
-The first remote connects the system accounts
-The second remote connects the account we will be using
+The first remote connects the system accounts, he second remote connects the account we will be using.
 If you have the system account connected but no domain specified, this is the JetStream topology you'd get.

 ![`imgcat topology2-js-merged.png`](topology2-js-merged.png)

 This is a singe JetStream spanning all of our clusters.
-JetStream has a meta data leader that is in charge of creating and placing streams and consumer.
+JetStream has a meta data leader that is in charge of creating and placing streams and consumers.
-In a hub/spoke setup like the one here, this meta data leader will be pinned to server that have no leaf node remotes specified (meaning, the hub).
+In a hub/spoke setup like the one here, this meta data leader will be pinned to server that has no leaf node remotes specified (meaning, the hub).
-This avoids having a leaf node server become a leader and thus forcing other leafs to take two hops to get to it.
+This avoids having a leaf node server become a leader and thus forcing other leaf nodes to take two hops to get to it.
-But, while leaf node connections are down, in the affected server, you could not create streams or consumer during that time.
+But, while leaf node connections are down, in the affected server, you could not create streams or consumers during that time.

 #### JetStream Domains

-However, if you specify a JetStream `domain` in your configs, each `domain` will become an independent JetStream.
+Unlike above with a single JetStream, if you specify a JetStream `domain` in your configs, each `domain` will become an independent JetStream.
 My config will result in this topology.

 ![`imgcat topology3-js-domains.png`](topology3-js-domains.png)

-If you do not connect system accounts, This will be the resulting topology as well.
+If you do not connect system accounts, this will be the resulting topology as well.
 Presence of domains cuts off certain system account traffic along leaf node connections and makes JetStream addressable by domain name.

 The part I want to show you now is how to connect these independent JetStreams.

-On the left I am starting a watch command that repeatedly executes 3 `nats` commands.
+On the left I am starting a watch command that repeatedly executes three `nats` commands.
-This cli command is our swiss army knife.
+This CLI command is our swiss army knife.
 Among other things it can be used to publish and subscribe, interact with JetStream and generate various reports.
 It supports a context that can be set once and subsequently reused.
-Here, each invocation of nats uses a context that uses appropriate credentials and connects it to the corresponding cluster.
+Here, each invocation of NATS uses a context that uses appropriate credentials and connects it to the corresponding cluster.

 ```txt
 > watch -n 1 "nats --context=hub s report ; nats --context=spoke-1 s report; nats --context=spoke-2 s report"